ilkkamtk/JavaScript-english/assignments.md

 Total 11p

 ****
-You can choose which tasks you want to do.
-However, the maximum score for each module is 16 points.
-40% if points is required to pass.
+You can choose which tasks you want to do based on your skill level.
+8 points from each set is required to pass.

 ## Module 1.
 Interactive programs + Conditional expressions and loops
 1. Write a program that [logs to the console](https://github.com/ilkkamtk/JavaScript-english/blob/main/vuorovaikutteiset_ohjelmat.md#console-log) this text: `I'm printing to console!` (**1p**)